 This fundamental reversal in policy was announced in October 2001 by Attorney General John Ashcroft, in a memorandum for all heads of executive branch agencies setting forth the Administration's guidelines for implementing FOIA.
 Attorney General Ashcroft's memorandum replaced earlier memoranda from President Clinton and Attorney General Reno.

 The Reno and Clinton memoranda had instructed agencies to take a broad view of their obligations under FOIA, and to release requested documents to the public if no harm would result, even if the documents might arguably be exempt from disclosure under FOIA.

 The Ashcroft memorandum says exactly the opposite.
 It expressly encourages agencies to look for reasons to deny access to information, and to rely on FOIA's exemptions from disclosure even when no harm would result from disclosure.
 And it assures the agencies that if they have even an arguable basis for withholding a document, the Justice Department will back them up in litigation.

-In other words, hide the ball if you can get away with it.
+In other words, hide the ball in new online casinos if you can get away with it.